farblos/wpg2dk/README.md

 ### Cleaning Up all Tags

 `wpg2dk` uses tags to provide information on people tags, geotags, and regular, descriptive tags.
-It is somewhat difficult to clean these up separately, so I decided to add an initial preparation step that simply cleans up all possible existing tags from the media files.
+It is somewhat difficult to clean up each of these groups separately, so I decided to add an initial preparation step that simply cleans up all possible existing tags from the media files.

 Specify the following parameter to ExifTool to achieve that (recursive option):